 - Chair, Policy Committee for the Family Action Coalition Team

-Much of Sonya’s life experience directly relates to the critical role county government plays in the life, health, and safety of our community.
+Much of Sonya’s life experience directly relates to the critical role county government plays in the life, health and safety of our community.
 As a young mother of a child with severe disabilities and with family members impacted by mental health issues, Sonya understands the importance of services that provide a community safety net for families and has made that one of her priorities.
 Sonya also owns the law firm Fischer Family Law, PC, giving her an understanding of the needs and priorities of small businesses, which create the greatest number of jobs in our county.
 And because her work involves reducing conflict while solving difficult problems, Sonya is focused on ways to make county government work effectively and respectfully, both internally and in its relationships with citizens and the 15 cities and unincorporated areas that make up Clackamas County.
-Sonya is married to Kirk Mouser and has three grown children and a grandchild on the way.
+Sonya is married to Kirk Mouser and has three grown children and two grandchildren.